ofirGit/SQL_Excel/README.md

 **Analysis**

-Sakila is a company for rent movies with two stores and global customer
+Sakila is a company for rent movies with two stores and global customers

 KPIs:
 - Price rent per day
 - Growth number of customers